lukflug/PanelStudio/README.md

 	}
 }
 ```
 **Warning: the code in this repository may be subject to change and may cause your code to become incompatible, so fork this repo and include the fork in your project.
-For regular use, the binaries at the Maven repository is recommended.**
+The binaries in  the Maven repository are recommended for regular use.**